mikesmo/mikesmo.github.io/_posts/blog/2016-06-06-Ethereum-Getting-Started.markdown

 ~/dev/ethereum-demo/genesis.json
 ```

-In the file, add the following content:
+In this file, add the following content:

 ```json
 {